onsah/my-static-site-generator/content/pages/posts/minimal-scala-container-images.md

 Recently I've been working on a Scala backend as a side project.
 I decided to deploy it as a Docker image for portability reasons.
 My hosting provider supports running JARs, but I wanted something that I could host anywhere if I decided to move away.

 There are already articles about [generating Docker images for a Scala project](https://medium.com/@ievstrygul/dockerizing-scala-app-3fdf08cffda4) [even with Nix](https://zendesk.engineering/using-nix-to-develop-and-package-a-scala-project-cadccd56ad06), so why am I writing another one?
-The reason is that when I followed them, I ended up with a 722MB Docker image!
+The reason is that when I followed them, I ended up with a 722 MB Docker image!
 I found this to be unnecessarily big which motivated me to look for ways to reduce it.
-So this article is about building a **minimal** Docker image for Scala project using Nix.
-Most of it can be applied to any program that runs on JVM (Java, Kotlin etc.) as well.
+So this article is about building a **minimal** Docker image for a Scala project using Nix.
+Most of it can be applied to any program that runs on JVM (Java, Kotlin, etc.) as well.

 Containerization of a JVM application feels a bit strange because one has to also bundle the JVM to execute the JAR, so it's essentially virtualization over virtualization, which also most probably runs on a virtual machine.